webtorrent/webtorrent/README.md

 - May 2014 (JS.LA) – [How I Built a BitTorrent Client in the Browser](https://vimeo.com/97324247) (progress update; node client working)
 - Oct 2013 (RealtimeConf) – [WebRTC Black Magic (RealtimeConf)](https://vimeo.com/77265280) (where I first shared the idea of WebTorrent)

-### WebTorrent in production

-- **[Instant](http://instant.io)** – Secure, anonymous, streaming file transfer [[code](https://github.com/feross/instant.io)]
-- Your app here! (send a PR or open an issue with the URL to your app)

-### Project Goal

-Build a browser BitTorrent client that requires no install (no plugin/extension/etc.) and fully-interoperates with the regular BitTorrent network.
-Use WebRTC Data Channels for peer-to-peer transport.

-Since WebTorrent is web-first, it's simple for users who do not understand .torrent files, magnet links, NATs, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.

-### Interoperability with BitTorrent

-**Problem:** WebTorrent clients and normal BitTorrent clients cannot directly connect because WebRTC cannot open UDP/TCP sockets.
-This is a security restriction on WebRTC that is unlikely to change.
-So, how do we get content into the WebTorrent network?

-**Best solution:** Mainstream BitTorrent clients add support for WebTorrent.
-Basically, normal clients implement WebRTC so that WebTorrent clients can directly connect to them.
-(This could happen once WebTorrent has a lot of users.)

-**Good solution:** Users who want to download torrents that aren't yet seeded by any WebTorrent users need to install a "hybrid client" that implements WebTorrent **and** BitTorrent.
-This can be implemented as a native torrent client that bridges the two networks like this:

-  - Hybrid clients can seed+leech from **both** WebTorrent and BitTorrent users.
-  - Hybrid clients are DHT nodes in **both** the WebTorrent and BitTorrent DHTs.
-  - The first time a hybrid client downloads a torrent that no other WebTorrent clients are seeding, they become the first WebTorrent seeder.
-(They essentially "bring" the file into the WebTorrent network).
-  - Important note: Hybrid clients **never** download torrents on behalf of other users.
-That would be a terrible idea.
-  - Until BitTorrent clients support WebTorrent, "pure" **WebTorrent clients can only download from other WebTorrent clients.**

-### WebTorrent vs BitTorrent

-- WebTorrent is slower at finding peers since "DHT over WebRTC" requires multiple roundtrips for peer introductions.
-(This is a requirement of WebRTC signaling - no way around this)
-- WebTorrent peers must keep their browser tab open to seed (Show UI to encourage seeding back at least 2x)
-- Slower piece verification (SHA1) (max 2MB/s with web worker pool, Web Crypto API will bring huge speed-up when it's finally ready)
-- WebTorrent bootstrap DHT node does *a bit* more work than a BitTorrent one since it must do WebRTC signaling.
-(Not a huge deal)

 ### Known issues

 #### Downloads don't start on Chromebook